matt-haddon/dream-home/README.md

 2. cd DreamHome and run npm i

+3. Request API key from [Zoopla Developer Network](https://developer.zoopla.co.uk/)

+4. Enter your Zoopla API key into a new .env file in the DreamHome folder.
+See example.env for syntax.

-3. 🚀 Run expo start
+5. 🚀 Run expo start

 Android simulator: 💻